Wausau, Wisconsin: Parks and recreation

 The Marathon County Fairgrounds are listed on the National Register of Historic Places.

 The city's 37 city parks, which total 337 acre, are maintained by the Wausau and Marathon County Parks, Recreation, and Forestry Department.

 Oak Island Community Park and Fern Island Community Park are next to each other on the Wisconsin River.
 Oak Island has a wide range of activities: tennis courts, two playgrounds, a baseball diamond, one enclosed shelter with a kitchen, two open shelters, and a walking bridge to Fern Island.
 Fern Island Park hosts the annual Big Bull Falls Blues Festival in August, as well as the annual Beer and Bacon Fest.

-Athletic Park, a baseball stadium on Wausau's east side, is home to the Wausau Woodchucks baseball team.
+Athletic Park, a baseball stadium on Wausau's east side, is home to the Wausau Woodchucks baseball team and Wausau Ignite softball team.

 Whitewater Park contains a third of a mile of Class I-II+ rapids along the Wisconsin River in downtown Wausau.
 It has bleachers facing whitewater rapids where recreational whitewater kayaking and canoeing take place.

 Sylvan Hills is a county park in Wausau.
 During the winter, tubing takes place on hills that have vertical drops of up to 133 ft.

 Marathon Park, another county park in Wausau, hosts the Wisconsin Valley Fair.
 The park includes camping grounds, two hockey rinks, a curling barn, playgrounds, an obstacle course, an amphitheater, a bandstand, a grandstand, exhibition buildings, a concessions building, and a miniature golf course.
 Marathon Park contains Wisconsin's southernmost section of old-growth forest.
 The Little Red School House is in the park.